-- pre-op consultation, - providing a diagnosis, prognosis, and recommendation for treatment, - ·obtaining informed consent for treatment, - communicating with a patient during treatment, testing procedures, and during physician's rounds, - providing instructions for post-surgical medications, post-treatment activities and limitations, and followup treatments, - providing mental health services, including group or individual therapy, or counseling for patients and family members, - providing information about blood or organ donations, - discussing complex billing or insurance matters, - educational presentations, such as birthing and new parent classes, nutrition and weight management counseling.
+Every appointment with deaf patients will not •providing a diagnosis, prognosis, and require an auxiliary aid, however, there are recommendation for treatment, situations that would necessitate ensuring detailed •obtaining informed consent for treatment, communication is clear, accurate, complete, and •communicating with a patient during treatment, fully comprehended.
+These apply when the deaf or testing procedures, and during physician's rounds, hard of hearing person is the patient, the patient is a •providing instructions for post-surgical medications, minor and the parent/guardian is deaf or hard of post-treatment activities and limitations, and followhearing, or the primary caregiver for an aged parent up treatments, is deaf or hard of hearing.
+Although not all •providing mental health services, including group or encompassing, here a few examples: individual therapy, or counseling for patients and encompassing, nore a rew examples. family members, •discussing a new patient's medical history, •providing information about blood or organ •discussing a patient's symptoms and medical donations, condition, medications side effects, •discussing complex billing or insurance matters, •making changes to a patient's medication or •educational presentations, such as birthing and new treatment, parent classes, nutrition and weight management •explaining and describing medical tests, treatment counseling. options, surgery and other procedures, •pre-op consultation,